WolfBytes Radio: Programming

 WolfBytes Radio is hit-driven dance radio and CHR, consisting of current and recent dance and electronic music.
 The station has an interactive playlist that lists the songs in the order played as well as a weekly top tracks playlist that is reported to Spins Tracking System.

 Specialty programming

-WolfBytes aired a WolfTraxx Top 10 Countdown hosted by Savannah Ford each Friday afternoon at 5PM between 2018-2019.
+WolfBytes aired a WolfTraxx Top 10 Countdown hosted by Savannah Ford each Friday afternoon at 5PM between 2018 and 2019.

 WolfBytes staff put together a specialty show called WolfBytes Together as a response to the COVID-19 pandemic.
-The show aired on April 9, 2020 at 7PM during the first hour of the DjWhtDaHek show and featured the entire WolfBytes staff playing upbeat, positive message songs that listeners could sing along to interspersed with NC State-specific pandemic information and interviews.
+The show aired on April 9, 2020, at 7PM during the first hour of the DjWhtDaHek show and featured the entire WolfBytes staff playing upbeat, positive message songs that listeners could sing along to interspersed with NC State-specific pandemic information and interviews.
 The show was re-broadcast the following Saturday at 9PM and then again that Sunday at noon.

 WolfBytes began the Happy Hour, an all-request show designed to be uplifting with music from core artists and hosted by Chris Lehman, on Friday, April 24 at noon.